 - Shipping – Free shipping, arrives compressed in a box

 - Mattress Warranty – “Forever warranty,” which is really just Nectar’s version of lifetime warranty

 Comparing Lull and Nectar Customer Service

-At Sleepopolis, we rank a brand’s customer service based on our personal interactions with its customer service team.
+I rank a brand’s customer service based on my personal interactions with its customer service team.
 A brand can either be ranked as Stellar, Great, Satisfactory, or Poor.
-Check out how these mattress companies performed when we used their customer service functions!
+Check out how these mattress companies’ customer service teams performed based on my own experience with each.

 Lull Sleepopolis Customer Service Rating

 Great: As soon as you hop on the Lull homepage, you’re greeted with an easy-to-use chat feature.
 Attendants respond quickly and with a ton of information, making it easy to incorporate this feature into your overall shopping experience.
 As far as mattress companies are concerned, this is great customer service in my opinion!